Skip to content

 Download Now

 Beethoven, Debussy and Mozart are some of the greatest composers and artists to have ever lived.
-As most great, classical composers haven’t been around for over 70 years, their works and music are no longer protected by copyright.
-Filmmakers that are strapped for cash can use these classical tracks for free to enhance their production.
+As these composers, as well as other classical artists, have not been around for over 70 years, their works and music are no longer protected by copyright.
+As a result, you, as a filmmaker, can use their music for free to enhance your production.

-The effect music can have on a low budget film is evident in the finished product.
-Featuring one of the most recognisable pieces of music playing during the introduction to a film is sure to engage your audience.
+The effect music can have on a film is evident in the finished product.
+Featuring one of the most recognisable pieces of music is sure to engage your audience.
 However, this does not mean that you can use any of Mozart’s compositions you stumble across on YouTube.
+Instead, the specific recording you choose may still be copyrighted in other ways.
 While the copyright has expired in the music, a recorded piece of music has many layers of copyright protection, including:

 Continue reading this article below the form

-If you choose to use more contemporary songs, you will most likely need a synchronisation agreement and/or a licence agreement.
+If you choose to use more contemporary songs, you will most likely need go through a music licensing process.
+This involves agreeing to a synchronisation agreement and/or a licence agreement.
 The agreement will be between the production company (or producer) and a record label.
-Acquiring permission from a record label to use music in your film does not come without a cost.
+Acquiring permission from a record label to use copyrighted songs in your film does not come without a cost.

-Record companies will likely demand payment for using any a copyright protected recording.
-Failure to pay may result in recording companies choosing to pursue the matter through litigation — something best to steer clear from.
-To build sustainable relationships with music partners, you should speak with a contract lawyer to help navigate the process.
+Record companies will likely demand payment for using any copyright-protected recording.
+Failure to pay may result in recording companies choosing to pursue the matter through litigation, which can be costly and time-consuming.
+To build sustainable relationships with music partners, you should speak with an IP lawyer to help navigate the process.

 Key Takeaways